logzly. AI Marketing Toolbox

 4. Action 3 – Log the sent request in a “Sent” sheet for tracking.

-If you’re using a dedicated outreach platform, you can usually upload the CSV and map the columns directly.
-The platform will handle the randomization and rate‑limiting for you.
+If you prefer a dedicated outreach platform, you can usually upload the CSV and map the columns directly.
+The platform will handle randomization and rate‑limiting for you.

 Safety check

-LinkedIn caps connection requests at about 100 per week for new accounts.
-Set the Zapier “Delay” step to spread out sends, or let the outreach tool throttle automatically.
-This keeps your account safe.
+LinkedIn caps connection requests at roughly 100 per week for new accounts.
+Add a delay step in Zapier to spread out sends, or let the outreach tool throttle automatically.
+This keeps your account in good standing.

 Step 5: Monitor and Refine

-Automation is not a set‑and‑forget button.
-After the first batch goes out, look at these metrics:
+Automation isn’t a set‑and‑forget button.
+After the first batch, review these metrics:

-• Connection acceptance rate – if it’s below 20%, tighten your targeting or improve the hook.
+• Connection acceptance rate – below 20%?
+Tighten your targeting or sharpen the hook.

-• Reply rate – measure how many accepted connections reply within 7 days.
+• Reply rate – how many accepted connections reply within a week?

 • Lead quality – track how many replies turn into a meeting or demo.

-Use a simple spreadsheet to calculate percentages.
-Then feed the data back into the AI prompt: “Write a new version of the message that improves reply rate based on these stats.”
+Log the numbers in a simple spreadsheet, calculate percentages, then feed the insights back into your writing assistant prompt: “Write a new version of the message that improves reply rate based on these stats.”
 Small tweaks often boost performance dramatically.

 Step 6: Add a Follow‑Up Sequence